 Shooting at Miranda Kerr’s Malibu home has its perks, like getting to spend the afternoon with her Labradoodle, Teddy, and noshing on homemade gluten-free oat muffins (prepared by Kerr herself!).
 But perhaps the biggest is the collection of Kora Organics (the model’s own beauty range) at your disposal.
-We spent more time than we’d care to admit in the guest bathroom dousing our hair with the Rosehip Oil and spritzing our face with the Citrus Mist, but the truth of the matter is the line is good—really good.
+We spent more time than we’d care to admit in the guest bathroom dousing ourselves with the Noni Glow Body Oil and spritzing our face with the Citrus Mist, but the truth of the matter is the line is good—really good.

 If healthy skin is truly the foundation of a great beauty look, then Kerr is a living, breathing testament.
 Save for her signature red lip, she arrives in the morning, having just dropped her son off at school, with that effortless no-makeup makeup glow, her hair slicked back into a ponytail.
 This is how you will find Kerr nine times out of 10 when she’s not working, and considering she spends half her life in a hair-and-makeup chair, we’re not surprised.
 For today’s story, Kerr applied that same cool less-is-more approach.

 The result?
 Three stunning looks you can wear to the beach, barbecue, and beyond.

 “I loved the natural pastels.
 This is great look for the day or even a spring/summer night date!” — Kerr